-If an image comparison has two images that are not related, on what basis do we compare them?
+If an image comparison has two images that are not related, on what basis can we compare them?
 We should always base it on how they rank within their own domains.
 For example, if Michael Jordan is shown next to Tiger Woods, we can compare which is better at their own sport.

 The exact number depends on how the user answers the comparisons.
 The lowest possible number would be the total number of images in the list minus 1.
 For example, if there are 60 images in the list, it would take at least 59 comparisons to completely order it.